WiscCsAirg/WiscCsAirg/index.md

 at the [University of Wisconsin -- Madison](http://www.wisc.edu/).
-We gather weekly during the semester to discuss papers in the areas of machine learning (ML), artificial intelligence (AI), natural language processing (NLP), bioinformatics, and computer vision (CV).
+We gather weekly during the semester to discuss papers in the areas of machine learning (ML), artificial intelligence (AI), natural language processing (NLP), computer vision (CV), and bioinformatics.
 We are the primary reading group for the [AI area](https://research.cs.wisc.edu/areas/ai/) and cater to all its various topics, but mostly focus on ML.